danhaus93-ops/solostrike-umbrel/README.md

 - ❌ mempool.space (block/fee data)
 - ❌ BTC price APIs (all 7 currencies)
 - ❌ Network difficulty lookups
+- ❌ Pulse network broadcast/subscribe

 The dashboard continues to run fully on local data from your own Bitcoin Core.
 Mempool panel disables, price ticker hides, everything else works.
-Ideal for users running Umbrel on an airgapped or Tor-only network.
+Ideal for users on airgapped, Tor-only, or paranoid networks.

+### Solostrike Pulse — privacy by design

+Pulse is **opt-in only.** When enabled:

+- Each install generates an ephemeral nostr signing keypair.
+The private key is stored locally and never transmitted.
+- Broadcasts contain ONLY: aggregate pool hashrate, worker count, blocks-found counter, app version. **No BTC address, no IP, no hostname, no per-worker data, no share details.**
+- Optionally routes through Umbrel’s `tor_proxy` for circuit-level anonymity.
+- Toggle off at any time; previously broadcast events live for 5 minutes on relays then expire.

 ### Data Storage

-All user data lives in:
+All user data lives in `${APP_DATA_DIR}/data/`:

 ```
-${APP_DATA_DIR}/data/
-├── config/          → user prefs, payout address, webhook URLs
+config/          → user prefs, payout address, webhook URLs
-├── ckpool/
+ckpool/
-│   ├── config/      → ckpool.conf generated at start
+  config/        → ckpool.conf generated at start
-│   └── logs/        → share and block logs (90 days)
+  logs/          → share and block logs (90 days)
-└── snapshots/       → daily rollups
+snapshots/       → daily rollups
+stunnel/         → TLS cert + key
 ```

 Data persists across app updates.
-Updating or restarting the app does not clear worker aliases, snapshots, or Closest Calls history.
+Updating or restarting does not clear worker aliases, snapshots, or Near Strikes history.

 ### Coinbase Tag